datawire/ambassador-docs/user-guide/monitoring.md

 ### Grafana

-Grafana is an open source graphing tool for plotting data points.
+Grafana is an open-source graphing tool for plotting data points.
 Grafana allows you to create dynamic dashboards for monitoring your ingress traffic stats collected from Prometheus.

 We have published a [sample dashboard](https://grafana.com/grafana/dashboards/4698) you can use for monitoring your ingress traffic.
 Since the stats from the `/metrics` and `/stats` endpoints are different, you will see a section in the dashboard for each use case.